13 findings on how to improve forms on web pages

 People expect that it is not necessary to fill in all the data.
 They automatically look for the marking of required parts, e.g., with an asterisk, etc. (Yes, even if all fields are required.)

-#5 Action evokes reaction, make it noticeable
+#5 Action triggers reaction, make it known

 • the price change is visually striking,

 • the change occurs immediately after the user clicks on the element that causes the recalculation.
-Every (milli)second more causes the user not to mentally connect the action and reaction.
+Every (milli)second more causes the user to not mentally connect the action and reaction.

 #6 Let your questions not raise more questions